chain4travel/camino-messenger-contracts/docs/index.md

 function offChainPaymentSupported() public view virtual returns (bool)
 ```

-_Return true if off-chain payment is supported for the given service_
+Returns true if off-chain payment is supported for the given service.

 ### \_addPublicKey